indiscripts/IdExtenso/README.md

 ## Overview

 ***IdExtenso*** is a complete ExtendScript/InDesign scripting framework for CC/CS6/CS5/CS4 environments.
-It provides a rich toolbox, based on stackable building blocks.
+It provides a rich toolbox, based on stackable building blocks that will add muscles to your InDesign scripts.

 * Do you need a clean JSON formatter that *really* supports ExtendScript oddities and InDesign DOM objects?